Seed7

 10.3 Literals

-There are three types of literals
+There are several types of literals

 integer literals